bahrus/be-assembling/README.md

 As one moves from the micro, "primitive" JS-centric web components to the macro, HTML dominated web components, we are faced with dilemmas as far as how to pass in dependencies that go in quite deep.

-Parts doesn't support nesting, and other configurations, like columns of a grid, are a pain to have to pass through the system.
+Parts doesn't support nesting [actually...](https://www.abeautifulsite.net/posts/css-parts-inspired-by-bem/#elements-%E2%86%92-subparts), and other configurations, like columns of a grid, are a pain to have to pass through the system.

 So one solution is to design these macro web components using ideas loosely modeled after dependency injection: